WeMakeDevs/github-tutorial/README.md

 # WeMakeDevs is OP

 - Kunal Kushwaha says that this community is amazing.
-- Shiva says that Kunal is OP
+- Shiva says that Kunal is doing great content
 - Kunal made this change
 - I love MLH
 - More power to kunal. love the work which your are doing for the community.